uzmargomez/master_degree/README.md

 # MSc Scientific Computing and Data Analysis.
 Durham University

 Repository made to highlight some of the work I have done that could be relevant for my application to the MSc.
+Please consider most of my work has been used for companies I have worked with, so I cannot have it on my personal repository and I can't make it public either.

 Repositories: